Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Some preparations can, of course, simmer longer.

-But like in any cuisine, this is a choice related to the ingredients used and the desired result, not an obligation.
+But as with any cuisine, this is a choice related to the ingredients used and the desired result, not an obligation.

-Recipe from Narbonnese Gaul: rabbit with bacon, roots, and hulled barley
+Recipe from Gallia Narbonensis Occidentalis: rabbit with bacon, roots, and hulled barley

-This is often the silent question that one dares not ask.
+This is often the unspoken question one dares not ask.

 The answer is yes.